secondfry/leetcode/20220719_118-Pascals-Triangle/README.md

 They didn't work!
 Damn!
 Well, I've invented completely new section of these READMEs to enjoy the fun of hax.

+## Ideal leetcode solution

+...is the same as mine.

 ## Benchmarks

 ```